gsidsid/SoftSysCHorses/reports/final.md

 ### 30,000 points

 We clocked the single threaded K-Means at
-XXms, the multithreaded one at XXms and the CUDA implementation at 2.2ms.
+8 ms, the multithreaded one at 3 ms and the CUDA implementation at 2.2ms.
 We compared the runtimes to the scipy implementation of K means on python.
 Here is the runtime table.